philips-forks/dex/connector/hsdp/README.md

 | `hsp:iam:introspect` | Returns introspect response as a claim.    |
 | `hsp:iam:token`      | Returns a HSP IAM access token as a claim. |

-> All of the above mentioned scopes are optional but must be specified in the `allowed_scopes` settings for them to become available.
+> All the above-mentioned scopes are optional but must be specified in the `allowed_scopes` settings for them to become available.